-Christopher VerPlanck, the primary author of this memorandum, has 18 years of experience researching and documenting historical properties in the San Francisco Bay Area and an equivalent amount of experience analyzing projects for compliance with the Secretary of the Interior's Standards.
-In addition, Mr. VerPlanck has worked in Alameda for over a decade.
+Christopher VerPlanck, the primary author of this memorandum, has 20 years of experience researching and documenting historical properties in the San Francisco Bay Area and an equivalent amount of experience analyzing projects for compliance with the Secretary of the Interior's Standards.
+Mr. VerPlanck has worked in Alameda for over a decade.
 While working at Page & Turnbull, Mr. VerPlanck authored NAS Alameda Historic District Assessment and Historic Preservation Strategy in 2004.
-As an independent preservation consultant active since 2007, Mr. VerPlanck has consulted on several other projects in Alameda, including most recently the Del Monte Cannery and the William T. May Residence at 951 Pacific Avenue.
-He is currently working on the Alameda Marina property on Clement Avenue.
+As an independent preservation consultant active since 2007, Mr. VerPlanck has consulted on many projects in Alameda, including most recently the Del Monte Cannery, the William T. May Residence at 951 Pacific Avenue, Alameda Marina, and Building 8 and the BEQ at Alameda Point.
 Mr. VerPlanck meets the Secretary of the Interior's Professional Qualification Standards for both History and Architectural History.
-Mr. VerPlanck was assisted in his research and analysis by Stacy Farr, an independent historic preservation consultant who also meets the Secretary of the Interior's Professional Qualification Standards for both History and Architectural History.
+Stacy Farr, an independent historic preservation consultant who also meets the Secretary of the Interior's Professional Qualification Standards for both History, assisted Mr. VerPlanck with his research and analysis.